I nearly missed the view from the top of the Duomo due to a new-found phobia... a lesson and tips to to clear the fear from your path to greatness.

 #3 Practice and Face your FEAR.
 If it’s a fear of flying, get on a plane.
 A fear of public speaking?
 Visit a toastmasters session.
 Fear of firing the aggressive team member that is dragging the team down?
 Practice in the mirror until it’s clockwork.
 Pull in that supportive person from Exercise 2--your fear coach.

 Beautiful scenes and a magical perspective awaited me at the top of the Duomo, but I almost ran the other way.
-The fact that I could gauge where I was or how much longer I had to be in a restricted space was overpowering me.
+The fact that I couldn’t gauge where I was or how much longer I had to be in a restricted space was overpowering me.
 In fact, had Carol not encouraged me exactly when she did I may have just run down the stairs.
 Seriously.

 Check out what breaking through my phobias looked like from the top of the Duomo in Milan.